Spin

 “Darlin’, you know I always have fresh coffee.”
 She placed a cup and saucer before him and filled it as a kitchen bell rang.
 “I’ll put your order in.”

-From the other side of Tony’s empty stool, Jack, another eggs-and-toast regular, cleared his throat to draw Harvey’s attention.
+From the opposite side of Tony’s empty stool, Jack, another eggs-and-toast regular, cleared his throat to attract Harvey’s attention.

 “Every damn morning, it’s sweetheart this, darlin’ that, and Lainie, you’re so pretty, I’ll wait for fresh coffee.
 It’s just sad.
 And you a widower.”
 Jack laughed while loading a triangle of toast with scrambled eggs.
 “Why bother?
 You’re too damn old, and you ain’t that good-looking.”